bounswe/bounswe2022group6/Application/Frontend/README.md

+# Frontend Application
+## Instructions For Containerized Execution
+<b>Note:</b> To run this application, you need to have docker and docker-compose installed on your computer.
+(Docker Desktop installs them both)
+* Add .env file to Backend folder.
+(Without it, system will not work)
+* Change directory (cd) to this folder via terminal.
+* Run "docker-compose up".

+Those commands will run Frontend application with all required backend API's.

-# Getting Started with Create React App
+## Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).